Radicalism: The asymmetric stance of Radicals versus Conventionals: The Conventional key to counter Radical spreading

-The case exhibited in Figure (\ref{a}) allows to identify the two key advantages of R, which facilitates its spreading within a C majority without any neither external not internal coercion.
-Both stems from the passive indifference of C with respect to the issue raised by R. A low value of $n=0.10$ produces a low barrier of initial R support to become potentially spreadable.
-Taking advantage of this very fact, R does not need too much involvement to reach its spreading zone by expanding a bit its initial support and adjusting its propensity to confront C with values of $m$ around fifty percent as exemplified with Figure (\ref{a}).
+Figure (\ref{v12}) and the cases exhibited in the upper part Figure (\ref{v34}) have allowed to identify the two key strategies for R to spread within an overwhelming majority C without the need to apply any coercion, neither external nor internal.

+Both stem from the passive indifference of C with respect to the issue raised by R. A low value of $n$ produces low barriers of initial R support and required propensity to debate for R to spread.
+Depending on $n$, it is sufficient for R to adjust either $p_0$ or and $m$ appropriately.

-However, those R instrumental advantages of R shed a new operative light on paths to counter its easy to reach spreading.
-In particular, the absolute necessity of C involvement in confronting back R is a prerequisite to any efficient policy to curb R spreading.
-To rely only on official institutions and and the state to reduce the value of $p_0$ is not enough since it is impossible to reduce it to very low values.
-Therefore increasing $n$ is an essential necessity.
+In contrast, those instrumental advantages of R shed light also on operative paths for C to counter R spreading.
+In particular, it is found that a stronger C involvement in confronting back R in local gathering is an absolute prerequisite to any efficient policy to curb R spreading.
+As seen from our results, to rely only on official institutions and the state to reduce the value of $p_0$ is not enough, especially since it is impossible to reduce R support to very low values.
+Therefore increasing $n$ is an essential necessity, which is however not too much demanding.